jxxcarlson/jxxcarlson.github.io/docs-scripta-compiler/docs-scripta-compiler/l0-parser.md

     }
 ```

-The driver for the loop is the function
+and the driving function `State -> Step State State`
+is defined by

 ```elm
 -- L0.Parser.Expression